srid/rib/README.md

   ([Clay](http://fvisser.nl/clay/)) of your site
   - Like Hakyll, Rib uses [Pandoc](https://pandoc.org/) for parsing the source documents
-- Remain as simple as possible to use
+- Remain as simple as possible to use (see screenshot below)
-- Optional Nix based workflow for easily reproducible setup
+- Optional Nix based workflow for easily reproducible environment

-Rib was designed to use *existing* tools instead of reinventing them while also giving the user full permission to compose them as they wish, instead being forced to use any particular framework.
+Rib prioritizes the use of *existing* tools over reinventing them, and enables the user to compose them as they wish instead of having write code to fit a custom framework.

 <img src="https://raw.githubusercontent.com/srid/rib/master/doc/a/static/rib-sample-main.png" />